ChiTrug/Traveller-Ansights-Analysis/README.md

 | [die Post ](https://swisspost.opendatasoft.com/explore/dataset/plz_verzeichnis_v2/table/?disjunctive.postleitzahl) | Download the “PLZ_Verzeichnis” CSV file via the link<br />It provides  `Postleitzahl`, `Ortbez18`, and `Kanton`, and information of each city |

 # Result: Proposed Prototype
-We constructed data pipelines to address the business problem that presents critical metrics with our proposed traveller insight dashboard.
+I constructed data pipelines to address the business problem that presents critical metrics with our proposed traveller insight dashboard.
 The IG Hashtag Statistic graph gives information about hashtag usage in each Instagram post.
 We can answer the following questions:

 <br>